 So is AWS SAA worth it for you?

 It's worth its cost and effort when you're already building on AWS and want a recognized architecture-level signal - cloud engineer, solutions architect, cloud-focused developer.
-At Moderate (55/100) with a 1-2 year experience recommendation, it rewards people who've done real cloud work, not beginners hoping to skip ahead.
+At Moderate (core stage; CIT-01) with a 1-2 year experience recommendation, it rewards people who've done real cloud work, not beginners hoping to skip ahead.
 It's not the right spend if you haven't yet touched AWS hands-on, or if your target is a non-cloud role.
 The honest test: if designing and running AWS solutions is the direction you're working toward, SAA is a credible, widely-recognized step - paired with demonstrable projects, never a guarantee on its own.

 Frequently asked questions